The U.S. Coast Guard has standards and expectations like every other branch of the military.

 Consequently, there are several types of tattoos that are strictly forbidden in the Coast Guard.

-In short, tattoos or brands anywhere on the body that promote racism/discrimination, indecency, extremist or supremacist philosophies, violence, lawlessness, or sexually explicit material is prohibited.
+In short, tattoos or brands anywhere on the body that promote racism/discrimination, indecency, extremist or supremacist philosophies, violence, lawlessness, or sexually explicit material are prohibited.

 - Racist/Discriminatory Tattoos: Body art is not allowed to degrade based on race, ethnicity, national origin, or gender.

 - Indecent/Sexually Explicit Tattoos: Indecent tattoos also include sexually explicit tattoos that contain inappropriate images.
-Tattoos that feature fully exposed nudity, or depict sexual activities or organs is not authorized.
+Tattoos that feature fully exposed nudity, or depict sexual activities or organs are not authorized.

 - Extremist/Supremacist Tattoos: Brands or tattoos cannot promote extremist activities or organizations (i.e. neo-Nazis) that advocate hatred, intolerance, or lawlessness.